-The Division of Waste and Hazardous Substances sets standards for risk assessment and cleanup and remediation planning for contaminated sites.
+The DNREC Division of Waste and Hazardous Substances sets standards for risk assessment and cleanup and remediation planning for contaminated sites.
 Cleanup and remediation are governed under the Delaware Hazardous Substance Cleanup Act (HSCA).
+The HSCA Human Health Risk Assessment Guidance applies only to sites within the HSCA program and does not apply to sites outside of the HSCA program.
+Please get approval from the regulating section prior to applying the HSCA Human Health Risk Guidance to sites outside of the HSCA program.

 The HSCA Human Health Risk Assessment Guidance describes the use of HSCA Screening Levels to perform an Initial Assessment of Phase II, or Facility Evaluation, analytical data.
 The HSCA Screening Levels also play a role in the baseline risk assessment following a Remedial Investigation.